EvanKepner/mutatest/CONTRIBUTING.rst

     - All test files are prefixed with :code:`test_`.
     - All test functions are prefixed with :code:`test_` and are descriptive.
     - Shared fixtures are stored in :code:`tests/conftest.py`.
+    - Accept the edits from the :code:`pre-commit` configuration.

 Commits